Radiotherapy for bone cancer

 You have this treatment in the radiotherapy department at your cancer centre.
 You usually have treatment every day from Monday to Friday, with a break at weekends.
 A course of treatment can last for a few days or a few weeks.
 Each treatment takes only a few minutes.

-Palliative radiotherapy is usually given in 1 to 5 treatment sessions.
+Radiotherapy for symptoms (palliative radiotherapy) is usually given in 1 to 5 treatment sessions.

 What are the side effects?